Medically reviewed by Drugs.com. Last updated on Jan 24, 2022.

 Uses for Sprix

 Ketorolac nasal spray is used to relieve moderate to moderately severe pain, such as pain that occurs after an operation or other painful procedure) for a short time only.
 It is a nonsteroidal anti-inflammatory drug (NSAID) that will reduce pain and inflammation.

 Ketorolac has side effects that can be very dangerous.
 The risk of having a serious side effect increases with the amount that is used and the length of time it is used.
 Ketorolac should not be used for more than 5 days in a row.
-Before using this medicine, you should discuss with your doctor the good that this medicine can do as well as the risks of using it.
+Before using this medicine, you should discuss with your doctor the benefits that this medicine can do as well as the risks of using it.

 This medicine is available only with your doctor's prescription.